itsWhiteNight/HackingLab/TryHackMe/Machines/Blue/AttackChain.md

 # Blue Walkthrough

+## Background: EternalBlue Exploit

+EternalBlue is a computer exploit developed by the U.S. National Security Agency (NSA).
+It was leaked by the Shadow Brokers hacker group on April 14, 2017, just a month after Microsoft had released patches to address the vulnerability.

+On May 12, 2017, the worldwide WannaCry ransomware leveraged the EternalBlue exploit to attack unpatched computers: Subsequently, on June 27, 2017, the exploit was once again employed in the 2017 NotPetya cyberattack against additional unpatched computers.

+EternalBlue has been associated with various cyber incidents, including its use by the Chinese hacking group Buckeye (APT3) since March 2016.
+It was reported that they likely discovered and repurposed the tool: Additionally, the exploit was employed as part of the Retefe banking trojan's operations since at least September 5, 2017.

+One of the most notable deployments of EternalBlue was in collaboration with the DoublePulsar backdoor implant tool during the execution of the WannaCry attacks in 2017.

 ## Overview
 This walkthrough guides you through the process of gaining access to a vulnerable machine named "BLUE" and escalating privileges.
 The steps involve exploiting a vulnerability, discovering user credentials, and implementing server hardening measures.